 Jerry Springer stars as more or less himself, the host of a raunchy, controversial and popular Los Angeles talk show which features everyday people with problems and who frequently vent their problems on the air.
 A new group of guests are flown in for one show who include white trailer trash from Sarasota FL; Connie, whose current husband has cheated on her with her nymphomaniac teenage daughter, Angel, for which Connie has gotten revenge by having sex with Angel's fiance; and from Detroit, black trash Starletta, whose boyfriend, Damone, has slept with all of her girlfriends.
 Soon the paths of all of these parties cross which leads to more sex, arguments, physical violence, and Jerry sweating out just another day.

 The trailer park folks are supposed to live in Central Florida.
-(Jaime Pressly passes a Tampa sign, Willie mentions that he works at the Walmart in Lakeland, etc.) But when her stepfather bails her out, he does so at the Broward County jail (written in large letters on the side of the building).
-Broward County is almost exactly 200 miles south of Lakeland.
+Angel passes a Tampa sign, and Willie mentions that he works at the Walmart in Lakeland.
+Angels' stepfather bails her out of the Broward County jail.
+Broward County is almost 200 miles south of Lakeland.
 See more »

 Was this review helpful to you?